alexs2112/MonoRogue/Roadmap.md

    * Warden's plate has the icon overlap the side of the screen
    * Target screen should give priority to targetable enemies, right now it is just by distance.
 Can also overlap the bottom of the screen
    * A long player name breaks a lot of subscreens in the smallest screen size.
+   * Messages are overflowing on small screen sizes again

  * Minor fixes
    * Have item notifications not stop auto movement